Prime-TITAN-CameraMan/Tecno-Spark-7-Pro/README.md

 > [!NOTE]
 > This installation process is tested with MistOS GSI ROM
-> You must download the [Tecno Spark 7 Pro Partitions](https://bhaibhai) on the Host Phone.
-If you've a different build number, download your firmware and get VB Meta and boot.img from there.
+> You must download the [Tecno Spark 7 Pro Partitions](https://github.com/Prime-TITAN-CameraMan/Tecno-Spark-7-Pro/releases/tag/v1.0) on the Host Phone.
+But, If you've a different build number, download your firmware from [Here](https://naijarom.com/tecno-spark-7-pro-kf8) and extract VB Meta and boot.img from there.

 ### Variable
 - Target Phone = Your Phone, where you will unlock the bootloader